timurius/deliveryMenu/README.md

 # deliveryMenu
 Just a project for practice

-# You can see it here
+# You can visit it here
 https://timurius.github.io/deliveryMenu/